-The vast number of skin receptors enables the fish to determine not only the shape of an object, but its volume, size, material, and maybe even which direction it’s facing.
+The vast number of electroreceptors enables the fish to determine not only the shape of an object, but its volume, size, material, and maybe even which direction it’s facing.
 The elephantnose fish can use the images formed through electrolocation to navigate its environment, avoiding hitting objects as it swims while hunting smaller prey.
 These images aren’t perfectly clear, but are like someone near-sighted seeing a blurry world when they don’t have their glasses on.
 This doesn’t affect the fish too much, as basic shapes and patterns are all that are needed to survive and thrive.

 This summary was contributed by Thomas McAuley-Biasi.

-“Weakly electric fishes generate electrical fields around their bodies by emitting electric signals (electric organ discharges, EODs) with a specialized electric organ.” (von der Emde and Fetz, 2007:3082)
+“Weakly electric fishes generate electrical fields around their bodies by emitting electric signals (electric organ discharges, EODs) with a specialized electric organ.” (von der Emde and Fetz 2007:3082)

 “If an object is present near the fish, it causes distortions of the electrical field lines, which change the voltage patterns on the skin of the animal opposite the object.
-The changed pattern is detected by electroreceptors located all over the fish’s skin.” (von der Emde and Fetz, 2007:3082)
+The changed pattern is detected by electroreceptors located all over the fish’s skin.” (von der Emde and Fetz 2007:3082)

-“Because there is no focusing mechanism, electrical images are always blurred, or “out of focus” and, in this respect, are fundamentally different optical images that are projected onto the retina of a vertebrate eye.” (von der Emde and Fetz, 2007:3082-3083)
+“Because there is no focusing mechanism, electrical images are always blurred, or “out of focus” and, in this respect, are fundamentally different optical images that are projected onto the retina of a vertebrate eye.” (von der Emde and Fetz 2007:3082-3083)